Kobold/bmblog/posts/useful-libraries.markdown

 and it [hasn't been updated since 2004](http://candygram.sourceforge.net/).
 I can't get the repo without CVS... eww.

+**[Flask](http://flask.pocoo.org/docs/)** "Flask is a micro web development framework for Python."
+There are lots of these but I like Armin Ronacher's style.

 **[Hashdot](http://hashdot.sourceforge.net/)** "Hashdot elevates Java-platform script interpreters to first class status on Unix-like operating systems.
 It provides a script aware replacement to the stock `java` launcher, and thus